Earl Weaver: Use of statistics

+Weaver made extensive use of statistics to create favorable matchups and kept various notebooks with splits and head-to-head numbers for his batters and against his pitchers.
 In 1984, Weaver was credited by sportscaster Craig Sager, then of CNN, with being the first major league manager to have used computerized statistical records as part of his decision-making process.

 Use of the bench

-In the Orioles teams of the late 1970s and early 1980s, Weaver made frequent use of platoons, with the most obvious example being the use of Gary Roenicke and John Lowenstein in left field, without affordable full-time solutions.
-Weaver also exploited a loophole in the designated hitter rule by listing as the DH one of his starting pitchers who would not be appearing in that day's game, who would then be substituted before their first at-bat.
-This gave him another opportunity to exploit pitcher-batter matchups, in the case the opposing starting pitcher left the game early because of injury or ineffectiveness before it was the DH's turn in the batting order.
-A rule was created to stop the use of this tactic, allegedly (by Weaver) because it was distorting pinch-hitting statistics.
+In the Orioles teams of the late 1970s and early 1980s, Weaver made frequent use of platoons.
+He was also known for exploiting a loophole in the designated hitter rule by listing as the DH one of his starting pitchers who would not be appearing in that day's game, who would then be substituted before their first at-bat, allowing him to use a pinch-hitter in the case the opposing starting pitcher left the game early before it was the DH's turn in the batting order.
+This strategy was made illegal by a later rule change.